 What I wound up doing with Travis was, he had grown up on a farm and he didn't know anything but running around watching cats outside.
 He didn't have an indoor cat in his life.
 So now, not only does he have an indoor cat but it's a Sphynx.
 So he has to bathe the cat once a week, and there's just a lot of grooming that goes on with a Sphynx.

-That Cat Catcher became Oscar’s favorite toy, because Travis knew how to play with that.
+It became Oscar's favorite toy, because Travis knew how to play with that.

 Next up, Riley (guardians Esther & Vincent).